 Appropriate Vaccine Usage

-This metric is a measure of the percentage of long-term care patients who received the pneumonia and flu vaccines.
-Respiratory viruses can be fatal for seniors, making these vaccines indispensable.
+This metric is a measure of the percentage of long-term residents who received the flu and pneumonia vaccines.

 Residents Maintain Autonomy

-This is a measure of the percentage of long-term care residents that required more assistance with activities of daily living over time.
-Activities of daily living include activities such as taking medications and continence.
-Many would argue that this is a reasonable measure of a resident's well-being.
+This metric measures the percentage of long-term stay residents that required increased assistance with activities of daily living over time.
+ADL's include activities such as getting dressed and using the bathroom.
+Many believe that this is a reliable measure of a resident's well-being.

 Ability to Keep Residents Mobile

-This metric is a measure of the percentage of long-term residents who remained mobile levels.
-Some experts argue that mobility is critical to residents' physical and mental health.
+This is the percentage of residents who remained mobile levels over time.
+Optimizing mobility is often a good sign for residents' health.